nchinling/property-listing/README.md

 - Workflow is triggered on 'push' to any branch.
 - There are 2 jobs: 'Build' and 'Deploy'
 - Runs on Ubuntu
+- App is Dockerised and deployed to Google Cloud Run.

 ### Build